Austin Hostile Work Environment Attorney

 How do I recognize a hostile work environment?

-A hostile work environment is one in which an employee is targeted with comments or conduct based on their age, race, gender, national origin, or disability.
-However, not all negative activity in a workplace that affects someone is an example of a hostile work environment.
+An example of a hostile work environment is one in which an employee is targeted with comments or conduct based on their age, race, gender, national origin, or disability.
+However, not all negativity in the workplace is an example of a hostile work environment.
 A second, very important factor must be present: a causal relationship between the characteristic of the individual and an act, such as firing or demotion.
 In the case of certain comments, for example, there must be clear evidence of a persistent pattern in which an individual is targeted and singled out because of any particular characteristic.
 If all members are equally treated poorly, this is not an example of a hostile work environment.

 Although these characteristics are often assumed to be related to minorities, anyone and everyone can be a victim of a hostile work environment.
-It is also important to point out that anyone can create a hostile work environment, not just a boss.
+It is also important to point out that anyone can create a hostile work environment, not just someone in a leadership role.

-How can a hostile work environment affect my colleagues and me?
+How can a hostile work environment affect workers?

 If someone is creating a hostile work environment for one or more employees, there are obvious ramifications for that or those individuals.
 Their quality and efficiency of work may decrease, and any future contributions may be jeopardized.
 In addition, those who experience the abuse secondhand may also feel offended or intimidated, which may affect their work.